awsdocs/aws-elastic-beanstalk-developer-guide/doc_source/troubleshooting-faq.md

 **Question:** *How do I change my environment's instance type?*

-In the **Web Tier** section of the environment configuration page, choose the gear icon on the **Instances** card\.
+On the environment configuration page, choose **Modify** in the **Instances** configuration category\.
 Select a new instance type and choose **Apply** to update your environment\.
 Elastic Beanstalk will terminate all running instances and replace them with new ones\.

 **Question:** *Can I prevent Amazon EBS volumes from being deleted when instances are terminated?*